 - 1. Minerals Management.
-Inspection and enforcement of Indian oil and gas operations: Inspection, enforcement and production verification of Indian coal and sand and gravel operations are already available for contracts under Title I of the Act and, therefore, may be available for inclusion in a funding agreement. - 2.
+Inspection, enforcement and production verification of Indian coal and sand and gravel operations are already available for contracts under Title I of the Act and, therefore, may be available for inclusion in a funding agreement.
+In addition, in a study conducted pursuant to Secretarial Order 3377, the Office of the Solicitor determined that the following functions are available for contracts under Title I of the Act and, therefore, may be available for inclusion in a funding agreement: inspection and enforcement of Indian oil and gas operations, determining trust land locations; approving Applications for Permits to Drill; securing and enforcing bonds (for surface of split estate); and providing mineral assessments and valuation. - 2.
 Cadastral Survey.
 Tribal and allottee cadastral survey services are already available for contracts under Title I of the Act and, therefore, may be available for inclusion in a funding agreement.